florisvlasveld/vea/README.md

 ### Weekly command options

 Run `vea weekly --help` to see all options.
-The main ones are:
+Key options include:

 - `--week` – Week to summarize (e.g. `2025-W22`, `2025-22`, `22`, or a date)
 - `--journal-dir` – Directory containing journal files